 What has this got to do with us here and now?
 Well, we’re in a tough time too & in the middle of uncertainty.
 We may want to weep for the mess the world and our country is in & to also weep for any wrongs we have done personally.
 Then we must receive God’s forgiveness and His joy which will give us strength.
 We need to pray for the leaders in our country (and indeed of other nations) as we rebuild physically.
 This is likely to take a long time as the economy has taken a big hit.
 But we also need to rebuild spiritually.
 The Bible can once again be key to that spiritual renewal.
 I’d encourage you to read the Bible daily.
+Why not join in the Monday Night online Bible study at 7.0pm?
 The Bible refreshes our soul, the Bible gives us hope, the Bible helps us cultivate true community, and as in this passage, the Bible encourages us to be generous.

 Spiritual renewal is a partnership, it primarily comes from God through The Holy Spirit shaping us to be more like Jesus.
 But it needs our participation, first we need to make some deliberate choices.
 Today Tiffany’s family and Tiffany herself are choosing to trust God, to ask God to be an active part of her life.
 May God bless you Tiffany, and your family, in that choice.
 May you, and each one hearing or reading this, discover just like those Israelites all those years ago that ‘The joy of the Lord is your strength’.
 Joy is a deep gift from God, a fruit of His Spirit that will grow in you as you ask God…joy will keep you going when life is tough because you know that God is on your side and God loves you, and has some amazing adventures for you ahead.